 Each subkey corresponds to a Ribbon command in File Explorer.
 For example, the key “Windows.PermanentDelete” powers the “Permanently Delete” command, which is a sub-command under “Delete” in the Ribbon UI.

-By tweaking the registry, you can add this item or any other Ribbon command to the right click menu.
+You can add this item or any other Ribbon command to the right-click menu by tweaking the registry.

 Example 1: Add “Permanently Delete” command to right-click menu

 To add “Permanently Delete” option to the context menu for files, you need to copy the following key: